vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 derived from the Sūrya

-Siddhanta rules.
+Siddhānta rules.
 (4) gives the correct lengths of the

 months as in 1950 A.D.
 (5) gives the corresponding names of the